gvwilson/fiction/iffy/index.md

 all carefully walled off from the outside world.*

 *No one really knows what happened next.
-Some people believe it was just an accident---that two pieces of malware fused together and became more than either had been on its own.
+Some people believe it was just an accident—that two pieces of malware fused together and became more than either had been on its own.
 Other believe that a group of scientists and engineers